rainjs/rainjs/doc/source/server/authorization.rst

 Authentication condition
 ------------------------

-If a user that is not authenticated tries to access a component or a view that needs authentication than the user is redirected to the login component set up in the server configuration file.
+If a user that is not authenticated tries to access a component or a view that needs permissions than the user is redirected to the login component set up in the server configuration file.

 .....